giancarlo-garbagnati/homevideosalepredictor/README.md

 #### Linear Regression, redux

-So assuming this is the case, one thing we can do is to transform the target values (home video sales numbers, the 'y'/target model values).
+So assuming this is the case, one thing we can do is to transform the target values (home video sales numbers, the 'y'/target model values) on a logarithmic scale (```log(y)```).
 So I redid the baseline model with this new transformed target values.
 Additionally, with this transformation, we can't simply use RSME anymore; we have to use 10^RMSE, which gives us:
 ```
 10^RMSE = 2.38
 ```